mirkokiefer/histo-revisions/README.md

 #histo-refs

 A database that is able to track changing revisions of data.
-Each revision is accessible through a unique `ref` which is based on a hash of the data's content and history.
+Each revision is accessible through a unique **ref** which is based on a hash of the data's content and history.
-A `ref` is similar to a git commit hash.
+A **ref** is similar to a git commit hash.

+Each written data object is combined with a link to its ancestors - the combined objects are called a **revision**.
+A revision can be compared to a git commit object.

 ##Documentation